input-output-hk/essential-cardano-content/content/article/accelerating-cardanos-scalability-how-leios-development-follows-the-sun.md

 The highway analogy extends beyond just transaction processing.
 Leios development represents the infrastructure for a future where:

-*   blockchain capacity constraints no longer limit innovation,
+*   Blockchain capacity constraints no longer limit innovation

 *   developers can focus on creating value rather than optimizing around throughput bottlenecks, and